ckabanas/RAG-with-Notebook/README.md

 This could take a few moments as it initially fetches the model artifact (if not present) and then probes if the container is ready & live.

 It may be less than obvious what you just did there!
 Marvin was kind enough to wrap everything up in an image you can just deploy, which is great to get your demo up and running fast, but I know that the first time I did this, it worked so fast that I was left with my head spinning a bit!
 The code there is "YAML".
 As discussed here [https://www.ibm.com/think/topics/yaml](https://www.ibm.com/think/topics/yaml), “YAML” is an acronym which stands for "YAML Ain't Markup Language" or "Yet Another Markup Language."
 The former is meant to underscore that the language is intended for data rather than documents.
 As it is meant for data, not documentation, that would be part of why it may not be clear what it is doing!
 You can see early on in the YAML that "llama-cpp-server" is mentioned.
 [Llama.cpp](https://github.com/ggerganov/llama.cpp) was developed by Georgi Gerganov.
 It implements Meta’s LLaMa architecture in efficient C/C++. and the "cpp" part in the name is for C Plus Plus.
 You can read move about what Llama.cpp does and how it helps [here](https://pyimagesearch.com/2024/08/26/llama-cpp-the-ultimate-guide-to-efficient-llm-inference-and-applications/).
+You may also spot in the YAML that we mount the Persistent Volume Claim we created earlier on the path /models.
+We then use the "curl" command to pull down the TinyLlama model into that location, from Hugging Face.
+So, we shall be using TinyLlama in Llama.cpp.
+But, Llama.cpp can support other model types too, not just Llama models.
+You could, for example, bring down a version of the IBM Granite models, in "GGUF" format, and Llama.cpp could use that instead.
+You don't need to only run Llama models with Llama.cpp, but you do need to use the GGUF format models for the Llama.cpp server to be able to serve them up.
+To use a different model, we could change or add another "curl" statement, and get the model into the /models path.
+Once done, we can change the "args" to point to whichever model we want to run.
+You can see some other arguements being used there too.
+You can see the various arguments available to be used [here](https://github.com/ggml-org/llama.cpp/blob/master/tools/server/README.md).
+The "-c" set the size of the prompt context to the default of 4096, and the "-t" sets the number of threads to use during generation to 16.
+With environments where more threads can be usefully used, you may want to alter that value and see if you can improve the performance of the generated response.
+Lots of other parameters also available to play with as you like!

 ### 1.3 Create a service